restcristian/usabillaAssignment/README.md

 npm run start
 ```

-To see the output in production go to:
+Or if you just want to see the output in production, then go to:

 ```
 dist/index.html